Music Idioms in English. Some people say that music makes the world go round, they say that music is to the soul what words are to the mind…..

 This is used to suggest that when things go wrong, both sides are involved and neither party is completely innocent.

-I know you saw what he did, but it takes two to tango, they are all equally to blame.
+- I know you saw what he did, but it takes two to tango, they are both equally to blame.

 This is used to describe someone who is in perfect health.